 The same principle applies to maintaining or renewing a word mark registration.
 It is not uncommon to change the wording by adding or removing terms.
 If that happens, you should consult with your IP attorney to see if it would be advisable to file a new trademark application to register your new version of your trademark.

 Not all trademarks can be registered as word marks.
-A stylized logo that contains at least one letter or number drawn in a distinctive manner letter must be filed as a design mark application with a special form drawing.
-For example, if your trademark replaces the letter “i” or “o” with a picture of an object, then you must file a design mark application.
+A stylized logo that contains a letter or number drawn as an object, for example, must be filed as a design mark application with a special form drawing.
+For example, if your mark replaces the letter “i” with a picture of a human or tree, or the letter “o” with a picture of a round object, then you must file a design mark application.

 Do word mark registrations provide broader protection?

 Generally, word mark registrations provide trademark owners with broader IP rights in at least a few different ways.
 A registered word mark would block future applicants from registering trademarks that have similar wording.
 Future applicants would find it challenging to argue differences in style since a standard character registration omits style altogether.

 A word mark registration also gives the trademark owner more flexibility to change the design features of the mark in use.
 Fonts may vary.
 Graphic design elements may come and go.
 Through all these stylistic changes, an owner of a registered word mark may be able to continue renewing the registration so long as the characters/wording stay the same in the mark as used.

 Can a trademark be registered as both a word mark and design mark?

 Yes, it is possible to register the same trademark in both wording and design.
 In fact, it’s done all the time.
 The extra protection of a design mark registration gives the trademark owner rights to block competitors from registering or using a similar looking mark even if the wording is different.